-Determinate errors often are difficult to detect.
-Without knowing the expected value for an analysis, the usual situation in any analysis that matters, we often have nothing to which we can compare our experimental result.
+Determinate errors can be difficult to detect.
+Without knowing the expected value for an analysis, the usual situation in any analysis that matters, there is nothing to which we can compare our experimental result.
 Nevertheless, there are strategies we can use to detect determinate errors.

-The magnitude of a CONSTANT DETERMINATE ERROR is the same for all samples and is more significant when we analyze smaller samples.
+The magnitude of a CONSTANT DETERMINATE ERROR is the same for all samples and is more significant when analyzing smaller samples.
 Analyzing samples of different sizes, therefore, allows us to detect a constant determinate error.
 For example, consider a quantitative analysis in which we separate the analyte from its matrix and determine its mass.
-Let's assume the sample is 50.0% w/w analyte.
-As we see in Table 4.5, the expected amount of analyte in a 0.100 g sample is 0.050 g.
+Let's assume that the sample is 50.0% w/w analyte.
+As shown in Table 4.5, the expected amount of analyte in a 0.100 g sample is 0.050 g.
 If the analysis has a positive constant determinate error of 0.010 g, then analyzing the sample gives 0.060 g of analyte, or a concentration of 60.0% w/w.
-As we increase the size of the sample the experimental results become closer to the expected result.
-An upward or downward trend in a graph of the analyte's experimass of sample (g) mental concentration versus the sample's mass (Figure 4.3) is evidence of a constant determinate error.
+As we increase the size of the sample the obtained results become closer to the expected result.
+An upward or downward trend in a graph of the analyte's obtained concentration versus the sample's mass (Figure 4.3) is evidence of a constant determinate error.

-Th at is 50.0% w/ w Analyte

-Expected Mass Experimental Experimental
+Сс ontaining 50% v w/w Analyte

-Mass Sample of Analyte Constant Error Mass of Analyte Concentration of Analyte
+Mass Sample (g) Expected Mass of Analyte (g) Constant Error (g) Obtained Mass of Analyte (g) Obtained Concentration of Analyte (%w/w)

-(g) (g) (g) (g) (%w/w)

 0.100 0.050 0.010 0.060 60.0

 0.200 0.100 0.010 0.110 55.0

 0.400 0.200 0.010 0.210 52.5

 0.800 0.400 0.010 0.410 51.2

 1.600 0.800 0.010 0.810 50.6

-Table 4.5Effect of a Constant Determinate Error on the Analysis of a SampleThat is 50.0% w/w Analyte
+Table 4.5 Effect of a Constant Determinate Error on the Analysis of a Sample

 A PROPORTIONAL DETERMINATE ERROR, in which the error's magnitude depends on the amount of sample, is more difficult to detect because the result of the analysis is independent of the amount of sample.
-Table 4.6 outlines an example that shows the effect of a positive proportional error of 1.0% on the analysis of a sample that is 50.0% w/w in analyte.
+Table 4.6 outlines an example showing the effect of a positive proportional error of 1.0% on the analysis of a sample that is 50.0% w/w in analyte.
 Regardless of the sample's size, each analysis gives the same result of 50.5% w/w analyte.

-One approach for detecting a proportional determinate error is to analyze a standard that contains a known amount of analyte in a matrix similar to our samples.
+One approach for detecting a proportional determinate error is to analyze a standard containing a known amount of analyte in a matrix similar to the samples.
 Standards are available from a variety of sources, such as the National Institute of Standards and Technology (where they are called STANDARD REFERENCE MATERIALS) or the American Society for Testing and Materials.
-Table 4.7, for example, lists certified values for several analytes in a standard sample of Gingko biloba leaves.
-Another approach is to compare our analysis to an analysis carried out using an independent analytical method that is known to give accurate results.
+Table 4.7, for example, lists certified values for several analytes in a standard sample of Gingko bilboa leaves.
+Another approach is to compare your analysis to an analysis carried out using an independent analytical method known to give accurate results.
 If the two methods give significantly different results, then a determinate error is the likely cause.